-The Hixon Writing Center (HWC) at the California Institute of Technology promotes excellence in writing and communication.
-The HWC operates on the premise that writing is a mode of discovery and learning as well as a tool for communication, and thus strong writing skills are fundamental to learning, creating new knowledge, and sharing that knowledge.
+The Hixon Writing Center (HWC) at Caltech supports academic writers through one-to-one tutoring, resources, workshops, and events.
+We believe writing is a mode of discovery and learning as well as a tool for communication, and thus strong writing skills are fundamental to learning, creating new knowledge, and sharing that knowledge.
 We support writers across all academic disciplines, and we help writers negotiate the ways discipline, genre, and audience affect academic communication.

-We provide consulting and feedback for faculty interested in developing their use of student writing in the classroom.
+We also provide resources for faculty interested in developing their use of student writing in the classroom.
 Our website contains useful language for your syllabus about the HWC, collaboration, and avoiding plagiarism.
-We can consult with individual faculty on topics such as effective syllabus design, innovative assignment creation, using low-stakes writing in class to meet learning outcomes, and giving effective feedback to student writers are subjects of both one-to-one and group meetings between writing center staff and faculty.
+We can consult with individual faculty on topics such as effective syllabus design, innovative assignment creation, and giving effective feedback to student writers.